oref1 (super advanced features)¶

 - You should have run oref0 (basic OpenAPS looping) for more than two weeks, and be very aware of all the types of situations in which your rig might fail, before you enable oref1-related features.

-- If running more then one rig, you will want to make sure all rigs are running an SMB-aware oref0 version (release 0.5.1 or higher) before enabling SMB on any of them (even if SMB is not enacted on all rigs, all rigs need to know about it).
+- If running more than one rig, you will want to make sure all rigs are running an Super Micro Bolus (SMB) aware oref0 version (release 0.5.1 or higher) before enabling Super Micro Bolus (SMB) on any of them (even if Super Micro Bolus (SMB) is not enacted on all rigs, all rigs need to know about it).

 Only run oref1 with the following caveats in mind:¶

-- Remember that you are choosing to test a still-in-development future.
+- Remember that you are choosing to test a still-in-development feature.
 Do so at your own risk & with due diligence to keep yourself safe.
-The number one rule (and the first pass phrase for enabling oref1 features) is “s@fety”.

 - You should have run oref0 (basic OpenAPS looping) for more than two weeks, and be very aware of all the types of situations in which your rig might fail.

-- We are requiring that you also have run autotune prior to enabling SMB.
+- We are requiring that you also have run autotune prior to enabling Super Micro Bolus (SMB).
 Why?
-Because if you have wonky ISF settings, for example, you may be more likely to go low or high with SMB.
+Because if you have wonky ISF settings, for example, you may be more likely to go low or high with Super Micro Bolus (SMB).
 It will help a lot to have run autotune and be aware if the algorithm is recommending changes to ISF, basal, and/or carb ratio.
-You are not required to run autotune automatically/nightly as part of your loop with SMB; but you should at least run it manually and get an idea for how confident you are in your settings being right or not; and keep that in mind when evaluating SMB outcomes for yourself.
+You are not required to run autotune automatically/nightly as part of your loop with Super Micro Bolus (SMB); but you should at least run it manually and get an idea for how confident you are in your settings being right or not; and keep that in mind when evaluating Super Micro Bolus (SMB) outcomes for yourself.

 - You should have basals of > 0.5 U/hr.
-(SMB is not advisable for those with very small basals; since 0.1U is the smallest increment that can be bolused by SMB.
-We are also added a basal check to disable SMB when basals are < 0.3 U/hr.
-If your “regular” basal in the pump is 0.3 U/hr and autosens or autotune has adjusted your basal rate to below 0.3 U/hr, SMBs will be disabled as well.)
+(Super Micro Bolus (SMB) is not advisable for those with very small basals; since 0.1U is the smallest increment that can be bolused by Super Micro Bolus (SMB).
+We also added a basal check to disable Super Micro Bolus (SMB) when basals are < 0.3 U/hr.
+If your “regular” basal in the pump is 0.3 U/hr and autosens or autotune has adjusted your basal rate to below 0.3 U/hr, Super Micro Bolus (SMB)s will be disabled as well.)

 - Read the following: